Rudxain/RX-wiki/wiki/Gold_Pickaxe_Effect.md

 # Gold Pickaxe Effect
-You probably know that Minecraft gold pickaxes have the worst durability ever.
-But did you know their durability-points are the same as wooden pickaxes?
+This psychological illusion (and sometimes fallacy) consists of believing that something has a shorter capacity than other thing, just because it has a shorter lifetime.

-This happens just because gold pickaxes have the best efficiency (with some caveats).
+## History

-This "illusion" is what I call, "The Gold Pickaxe Effect" (GPE for short).
+The term was inspired by Minecraft gold pickaxes, whose durability-points are equal to wooden pickaxes, yet people think gold tools are less durable than wood ones, simply because gold has the best efficiency.

 ## Examples
 This effect arises in places other than MC: